Adaptive Experimental Design Using Shrinkage Estimators: Oracle Designs

-In the simulation results, we compare how the different risk-minimization allocations differ in the relative sizes of different treatment arms, compared to the Neyman allocation.
-These simulations do not evaluate the performance of any of the risk-minimization allocations, because the oracle setting is not a realistic setting for evaluating performance.
-Section~\ref{sec:adaptivity} contains simulations that evaluate performance in an adaptive setting.

-\paragraph{Large reallocations to the control arm, attenuated by signal strength.} Table~\ref{tab:simAll_control} shows the share of units allocated to the control arm across all settings and designs.
-The allocations reflect the most stable pattern in our simulations: all shrinkage-risk-minimizing designs allocate more units to control than the Neyman Allocation, with the magnitude of this reallocation mediated by signal strength, dimension, and the sparsity of the treatment effects.
-Reallocations toward control are largest with no signal, $\kappa=0$; attenuate modestly with moderate signal, $\kappa=3$; and are typically small with large signal, $\kappa=9$.
-Moreover, reallocations toward control are typically larger when there are more arms, $K = 12$ compared to $K = 6$.
-These patterns are consistent across both control-variance regimes.

-Table~\ref{tab:simAll_control} also reveals that the distinction between sparse and dense treatment effects plays an important role in determining the magnitude of control reallocations, particularly for Bock's estimator $\bsdeltb$.
+In Tables \ref{tab:simAll_control} and \ref{tab:simAll_treat1}, we show how the risk-minimizing allocations differ from the Neyman allocation.
+Several trends are evident.

+\paragraph{Large, consistent reallocations to the control arm.} Table~\ref{tab:simAll_control} gives the share of units assigned to the control arm under the Neyman allocation, and shows the increase in the control share for each of the risk-minimizing allocations.
+The clearest trend is that the shrinker risk-minimizing designs always allocate more units to control than the Neyman allocation.
+This pattern holds across all dimensions, $V_0$ values, sparsity settings, and signal-to-noise ratios.

+In nearly all cases, the design minimizing the risk of Bock's estimator reassigns the most units to the control arm, while reassignment volumes are smaller for designs minimizing the risk of the SURE-min and Dimmery estimators.
+The only exceptions occur when $V_0$ is high, $\bstau$ is dense, and $\kappa>0$, where the SURE-min design reallocates the same or slightly more units to control than the Bock design.

+The magnitude of these reallocations is also mediated by signal strength.
+Especially for Bock's estimator, they are typically largest when $\kappa=0$, tend to attenuate at a moderate signal-to-noise ratio ($\kappa = 2$), and become smallest when the signal-to-noise ratio is large $(\kappa = 4)$.
+Reallocations toward control are also typically larger when there are more active treatment arms ($K = 12$ versus $K = 6$).

+The control-variance regime affects the baseline Neyman allocation to control, but has surprisingly little effect on reallocations toward control for Bock's estimator.
+However, the low-control-variance regime tends to yield smaller control reallocations for the $\bsdelts$- and $\bsdeltad$-risk minimizing designs.

+Lastly, the magnitude of the reallocation is mediated by the sparsity of the treatment effects.
 When $\kappa>0$, reallocations toward control under $\bsdeltb$ are substantially larger when $\bstau$ is sparse than when it is dense, often by a wide margin.
-In several settings, sparse signals lead to control reallocations for Bock that are comparable to, or even exceed, those observed at $\kappa=0$, whereas dense signals produce markedly more moderate shifts.
+In several settings, sparse signals lead to control reallocations for Bock that are comparable to those observed at $\kappa=0$, whereas dense signals produce more moderate shifts.
+The same interaction is present, though markedly less dramatic, for the SURE-min and Dimmery estimators.